possen/fothello/README.md

 Reversi like game.
 -----------------

-This is the very beginnings of a Reversi/Othello like game for iOS.
-Eventually it will use SpriteKit to display board but right now it just does the piece placement and handles the game board to flip the appropriate pieces.
+This is the beginnings of a Reversi like game which supports two players.
+The idea is to get familiar with SpriteKit and eventually GameKit.
-You can see that in the debug window the pieces are placed and the pieces are flipped for one game.

 Capabilities
 ------------